geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

 ---
 title: mobility-toolbox-js 3.0.0
 summary: >-
-  All developments at geOps are based on open source software.
-Besides using existing mapping libraries  OpenLayers and MapLibre GL JS, we also create our own software packages, such as mobility-toolbox-js.

   mobility-toolbox-js is meant to be the front door to build geospatial web applications using our  geOps in-house APIs.

   If this project exists for years now, the version 3 brings  a massive  improvement in terms of ease of development and integration into existing applications.
 author: "Daniel Marsh-Hunn,  Olivier Terral "